 What was it like to be a first-class passenger on the Titanic?
 What was it like to work on the ship?
 Titanic: The Official Exhibition answers these and other questions thanks to the recreations of the time, which include 200 original objects of passengers or crew of the Titanic that have been recovered in the various expeditions that have been made in search of remains of the wreck.

-Objects belonging to the Titanic have also been rescued, such as the head lamp of the bow mast, a ship’s telegraph, a logometer (an instrument used to calculate the speed and distance sailed during the voyage) and sheet music of songs popular in 1912 and that probably belonged to the ship’s orchestra.
-There is even a bottle of champagne still with liquid in it that was bottled in the 19th century.
+Objects belonging to the Titanic have also been rescued, such as the head lamp of the bow mast, a ship’s telegraph, a logometer (an instrument used to calculate the speed and distance sailed during the voyage) and many everyday items.
+Thus, we can see different sets of dishes with which the menus were served in the dining room, a bottle of champagne still unopened and several objects with the logo of the White Star Line.

-Relive the last hours of the Titanic (without the need for a lifeboat).
+Relive the last hours of the Titanic (no lifeboat required).

-On the other hand, the exhibition features a virtual reality experience that in metaverse format invites us to dive into the ocean to see the submerged remains of the ship, with the sensation of being 3.2km deep in the ocean.
+On the other hand, the exhibition has a virtual reality experience in metaverse format that invites us to dive into the ocean to see the submerged remains of the ship, with the feeling of being 3.2km deep in the ocean, and to live a most exciting adventure (we do not continue to not make spoilers).
+This experience, absolutely recommended, is accessed with the VIP ticket.

 Fortunately, on this trip, there is no need for lifeboats or expensive diving equipment to return home safe and sound.